xedtofficial/ArrowKey_Menu_cpp/README.md

 MIT License <br>
 This program can cause unexpected behavior. <br>
 This program uses the WindowsAPI. <br>
-First option will have the return value 0. <br>
+First option will have the return value 0 by default. <br>